jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

 #### Bon Voyage Kernel Space and Bonjour User Space

-The `start_thread` function is an architecture-specific function responsible for the final setup before entering (or returning to) user space.
+The architecture-specific `start_thread` function is responsible for the final setup before entering (or returning to) user space.
 In CheesecakeOS, it is an inline function defined in [arch/arm64/include/arch/start.h](code3/arch/arm64/include/arch/start.h):

 ```C
 #define PSR_MODE_EL0t   0b0000